fooplugins/fooconvert/readme.txt

-=== FooConvert - Boost Conversions & Lead Generation ===
+=== Popup Builder + Bar Builder + Flyout Builder - FooConvert for Lead Generation ===
 Contributors: fooplugins, bradvin, steveush
-Tags: sales-optimization,conversion-tools,lead-generation,marketing,wordpress-ecommerce
+Tags: popups,bars,flyouts,conversion,marketing
 Requires at least: 6.5
 Requires PHP: 7.4
 Tested up to: 6.8
-Stable tag: 1.1.1
+Stable tag: 1.2.2
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Turn clicks into conversions, visitors into customers – FooConvert is the ultimate catalyst for online success!
+Build your own Popups, Bars & Flouts with FooConvert in the Gutenberg Block Editor!

 == Description ==

-FooConvert is a powerful WordPress plugin designed to help you optimize your website for maximum conversions.
-With high-converting widgets and advanced analytics, FooConvert helps you generate more leads, boost sales, and enhance customer engagement effortlessly.
+Quickly build great looking Popups, Bars and Flyouts inside the Gutenberg block editor with FooConvert.
+Having the right "attention-grabbing" popup/bar/flyout generates more leads, increases sales and ultimately grows your business!
+FooConvert only has 1 mission - to maximise your website's conversions, to help you grow your online business.

+This is what you can build with FooConvert FREE:
+- Lightbox Popups
+- Exit-intent Popups
+- Floating Bars
+- Sticky Bars
+- Slide-in Flyouts
+- Sidebar Forms
+- Scroll Boxes

 [Launch Your Own FooConvert Demo](https://app.instawp.io/launch?t=fooconvert-free-demo&d=v2)